foliagecanine/tritium-compiler/README.md

 # tritium-compiler
-GCC and Binutils build script for TritiumOS (i686-tritium)
+GCC and Binutils build script for (https://github.com/foliagecanine/tritium-os)[TritiumOS] (i686-tritium)

 ## Building i686-tritium
 Install required dependencies.
 On Debian-based systems, these can be installed with